The following information should be considered when determining how to manage respirable crystalline silica (RCS) exposures in the workplace.

 Fine silica dust can be formed on sites from concrete cutting and using dust generating tools on stone.

 As a Person Conducting a Business or Undertaking (PCBU) you must determine if an RCS dust exposure risk exists at your workplace.
-This can be done by measuring the workplace or reviewing data, such as for tool extraction systems etc.
+This can be done by measuring the workplace or reviewing data, such as for tool extraction systems etc. Safe Work Australia has developed the guide Working with silica and silica containing products that explains what you must do to keep your workers safe from the risks of silica dust.

 Control for RCS dust exposure must be put in place if the exposure can’t be eliminated.